Santiago026/Data-Science-Foundations-using-R-Specialization/The Data Scientist's Toolbox/Week 1/6 Module 1 Quiz/Module 1 Quiz.md

 ## Question 1
 Which of the following are courses in the Data Science Specialization?
 Select all that apply:

--Business Analytics
+- Business Analytics
--Python Programming
+- Python Programming
--Developing Data Products (previously known as Building Data Products) -R programming
+- Developing Data Products (previously known as Building Data Products)
+- R programming

 Answers:
 Developing Data Products (previously known as Building Data Products)